petercarson/masthead-powershell/README.md

 # Introduction
-_masthead.ps1_ is a collection of PowerShell scripts that make managing your masthead sites easier.
+_masthead.ps1_ is a collection of PowerShell scripts that make managing your Masthead sites easier.
 Currently, the library contains:
   1. Install-To-Site
   2. Uninstall-From-Site